Pwd9000-ML/terraform-azurerm-openai-private-chatgpt/README.md

     - **Note:** Remember to add the zone to your DNS registrar as the module creates a TXT auth.
 (Certificates fully managed by AFD)

 3. Create a CNAME and TXT record in the custom DNS zone. (e.g. `privategpt.existingzone.com`)
-4. Setup and apply an ADF WAF policy with `IPAllow list` for allowed IPs to connect using a custom rule.
+4. Setup and apply an AFD WAF policy with `IPAllow list` for allowed IPs to connect using a custom rule.

 ## ChatBot Demo